The GOlden JAckal Informal Study Group in Europe GOJAGE

 History

-After 3rd action of specialized monitoring for the golden jackal populations in natural areas from Romania, Azimut 2011 (February 2011), several discussions took place on the topic of European concerns regarding the recent phenomenon of natural resettlement of Europe by the golden jackal species and the importance that would be a unification of studies and data from Europe and abroad.
+After the 3rd international survey of specialized monitoring for the golden jackal populations in natural areas from Romania, Azimut 2011 (February 2011), several discussions took place on the topic of European concerns regarding the recent phenomenon of natural resettlement of Europe by the golden jackal species and the importance that would be a unification of studies and data from Europe and abroad.

 The Ecology Department of Crispus NGO Sibiu (Romania) and the Natural History Museum from Udine (Italy) took the initiative to form this informal study group and agreed to open a free website for a better collection of information and presentation of current concerns regarding the study of jackal populations in Europe.
 (Ovidiu Banea & Luca Lapini).